-This year the conference will be returning to the University of Manchester.
-This is the second time that Manchester has had the honour of hosting the conference, with the PGTC previously visiting the city in 2009.
-The conference will be held in the Alan Turing Building, the School of Mathematics' home (below right).
+In 2013 the conference returned to the University of Manchester.
+This was the second time that Manchester had been given the honour of hosting the conference, with the PGTC previously visiting the city in 2009.
+The conference was held in the Alan Turing Building, the School of Mathematics' home (below right).

 The conference aims to give those who attend the opportunity to meet fellow researchers who are conducting their research in similar fields in a relaxed and enjoyable environment.
 It offers the opportunity to present current work to an enthusiastic and interested audience in a slightly less intimidating environment than a full academic conference, whilst allowing people to find out what other areas of active research are currently taking place.
 Moreover, the many opportunities to talk to likeminded mathematicians and to network are invaluable.

 We would like to thank the London Mathematical Society (LMS) for their continued support of the event and also the Manchester Institute for Mathematical Sciences (MIMS) for their support this year.
 Without these organisations' help, the conference would not be a viable proposition.
 We are also indebted to the University of Manchester and in particular to those within the School of Mathematics for their help and support with the logistics of organising the conference.